rake7h/suya/README.md

 ## Changelog

+- v1.0.2 - Fix bugs of throwing SuyaError in middleware(s) instead of passing the error to the next middleware in the cycle.
+Created new release with v1.0.2 tag
+- v1.0.1 - Created new release with v1.0.1 tag which triggered Github Actions workflows to format, lint, build and re-publish the library. **v1.0.1** is the **initial release**.
+- v1.0.0 - Unpublished v1.0.0 from npm due to some errors, and remove v1.0.0 releases and tags from this repo.
 - v1.0.0 - Commit all source codes, then I release v1.0.0 tag which triggered Github Actions workflows to format, lint, build and publish the library.
-- v1.0.0 - Unpublished v1.0.0 from npm due to some errors, and remove v1.0.0 releases and tags from this repo.
-- v1.0.1 - Created new release with v1.0.1 tag which triggered Github Actions workflows to format, lint, build and re-publish the library. **v1.0.1** is the **initial release**.

 ## Versioning